How to Properly Recycle Metal

 A common concern with scrap metal recycling has to do with older metal wire hangers and where or how people recycle them.
 The truth is that there is a possibility that your local dry cleaner will accept them for you and reuse them.
 It is also possible that your curbside recycling program will accept wire hangers.
 You should check your curbside recycling program because not all do offer the option of recycling hangers.

 New Jersey Dumpster and Recycling Services

-Whether you choose to use your local route services, trash compactors, or dumpsters to recycle your scrap metals, you should know how to properly dispose of it.
+Whether you choose to use your local commercial dumpster rentals, trash compactors, or dumpsters to recycle your scrap metals, you should know how to properly dispose of it.
 At Cali Carting in Kearny, New Jersey, we can help you with all of your recycling needs.
 Our roll-off dumpster containers can help you recycle not only scrap metal but also a multitude of other recyclables.
 Contact us today to learn more about how we can help you recycle your scrap metal properly.